KZAL

-KZAL (94.7 FM) is a Radio station broadcasting a Country music format.
+KZAL (94.7 FM) is a Radio station broadcasting a classic country music format.
 Licensed to Manson, Washington, United States, the station serves the Lake Chelan and Greater Wenatchee area.
-KZAL is known as Z-Country 94.7.
-Z-Country features Big D & Bubba in the morning, Carsen for the workday and Randy Roadz afternoons.
-Z-Country 94.7 is "Your Hometown Country."
-The station is currently owned by Karen Heric, Melissa Durfee Davis, Alan Mayer, and Matthew Peters, through licensee Chelan Valley Media Group LLC.
+KZAL is known as "94.7 The Bull".
+The station is currently owned by licensee AudioSphere LLC.

+In July 2026, KZAL relaunched with a shift from country to classic country as "94.7 The Bull".